gixium/ProgettoRetiLogiche2024/README.md

 The finite state machine is composed of 10 states, which are:
 - `reset`: state in which the module is located, following the asynchronous reset signal, where all signals are set to zero.
 This state can be reached from any other state at` any` point during computation;
 - `start`: state in which, after reading the sequence length and its initial address, the counters are initialized.
-The FSM enters this state following a high `i_start` si`gnal`;
+The FSM enters this state following a high `i_start` signal;
 - `check`: state in which the module verifies if there are still words to process.
-We have decided to insert it immediately after start to handle the case where the se`quence` is empty (length `i_k` equal to zero);
+We have decided to insert it immediately after start to handle the case where the sequence is empty (length `i_k` equal to zero);
 - `read_w`: state in which the module requests the word to be read from the RAM;
 - `wait_w`: state in which the module waits for the requested word to be available;
 - `write_w`: state in which the module sets the credibility value and overwrites, if necessary, the value of an unspecified word.
-The address of the word in question is al`so` provided;
+The address of the word in question is also provided;
 - `write_c`: state in which the module writes the credibility value.
 The address of the credibility value in question is also provided;
 - `next_add`: state in which the module updates the saved memory address and decrements the remaining word counter;
 - `done`: state in which the module signals the end of computation by raising `o_done`.
 The FSM enters this state only when there are no other words to process;